kazzle101/midiObsWS/README.md

 ## Update Log
 **Version 0.4 beta - December 2022**

-Written in Python 3.9, use OBS v28 or higher as this comes with obs-websockets 5 included.
+Written for Python 3.9, use OBS v28 or higher as this comes with obs-websockets 5 included.

 I've tested this in a Windows 11 PC.
 It should work with a Mac but I had problems getting tkinter installed, it should also work with Liunx distributions that have OBS 28 installed.
-The MIDI device I've used is a Behringer X-Touch Mini.